Secretariat of the International Panel of Experts on Sustainable Food Systems (IPES-Food)

 As the Coordinator of IPES-Food, Nick supervises the various activities of the panel.
 Nick is a specialist in agri-food, trade and development policy, with a background in media, communications and political research.

-Nick holds an MA In Modern Languages from Cambridge University and an MSc in Globalization and Development from the University of Antwerp.
-He works between Brussels, Louvain-la-Neuve and other locations.
+Nick holds an MA in Modern Languages from Cambridge University and an MSc in Globalization and Development from the University of Antwerp.

 Chantal Clément - IPES-Food Co-Coordinator

-In her role as Co-coordinator of IPES-Food, Chantal oversees the panel’s research and activities.
+As the Co-coordinator of IPES-Food, Chantal oversees the panel’s research and activities.
 Chantal holds a PhD in Political Science from Carleton University, Canada.
 Her doctoral research focused on municipal-level governance to support sustainable local food systems in Canada and the EU.
-She is particularly interested in multi-sector collaborations for sustainability and collective action building.
+Her research interests include collaborative governance methods, the political economy of food systems, and community food security.

-Céline Perodeaud joined IPES-Food in January 2017 to support the panel’s efforts to promote an agroecological alternative in Africa.
-In the summer of 2017 she completed an MSc in Agronomy and Agroecology at AgroParisTech.
+Céline Perodeaud joined IPES-Food in January 2017 to support the panel’s efforts to promote agroecological alternatives in West Africa.

-Lidia joined IPES-Food in August 2017 as an intern.
-Lidia will support the panel’s research on the EU Common Food Policy and the upcoming thematic reports.
+Lidia joined IPES-Food in August 2017 as an intern to support the panel’s research on the EU Common Food Policy and upcoming thematic reports.

 Anne Demonceaux - Research Assistant (May 2015-May 2016)

-As research associate for IPES-Food, Anne Demonceaux is responsible for supporting the panel’s research on sustainable food systems.
+As research associate for IPES-Food, Anne Demonceaux was responsible for supporting the panel’s research on sustainable food systems.

 Anne holds an MSc in agronomics from AgroParisTech, with an environmental focus.
 From a technical agricultural engineering background, she has broadened out into the political sciences field, developing a strong interest in collective action for sustainability.
 Her recent studies at Montpellier SupAgro have focused on governance of food systems and sustainability-related innovations.